RuthOlasupo/Reservoir-Characterization/README.md

 ## 🔍 Project Overview

-This project focuses on **reservoir characterization** to better understand the subsurface geology, fluid distribution, and production potential of oil and gas reservoirs.
-It combines **data-driven analysis, machine learning models, and visualization tools** to provide insights into the reservoir's performance.
+This project focuses on **reservoir characterization** to better understand the subsurface geology, and classification of facies through geological facies analysis.
+It combines **data-driven analysis, machine learning models, and visualization tools** to provide insights into the reservoir's facies.

 ### Objectives:
-- Analyze subsurface data to identify key geological and fluid properties.
+- Analyze subsurface data to identify key geological properties.
-- Implement machine learning workflows for predicting reservoir performance.
+- Implement machine learning workflows for predicting facies type within a reservior
-- Visualize reservoir properties using tools like Tableau and Python-based libraries.
+- Visualize reservoir properties using Python-based libraries.

----

 ## ✨ Features

 - **Exploratory Data Analysis (EDA)**: Includes statistical summaries and visualizations of reservoir data.
-- **Machine Learning Models**: Implements predictive models to estimate production potential.
+- **Machine Learning Models**: Implements predictive models to classify facies.
-- **Visualization Tools**: Integration with Tableau for interactive dashboards.
 - **Comprehensive Documentation**: Well-documented code and instructions for reproducibility.

 ---